New York New Jersey Rail: Operations

-The Port Authority owns Greenville Yard in Greenville, Jersey City, where it connects with Class I railroads CSX Transportation and Norfolk Southern Railway, which jointly operate Conrail Shared Assets Operations' North Jersey Shared Assets Area.
+The Port Authority long term leases Greenville Yard in Greenville, Jersey City from ConRail, where it connects with Class I railroads CSX Transportation and Norfolk Southern Railway, which jointly operate Conrail Shared Assets Operations' North Jersey Shared Assets Area.
 On the Bay Ridge, Brooklyn end, the 6 acre 65th Street Yard connect to the Long Island Rail Road's freight-only Bay Ridge Branch, which is operated by the New York and Atlantic Railway, and the New York City Transit Authority's South Brooklyn Railway.
 The 4 mile barge trip across the harbor takes approximately 45 minutes.
 The equivalent trip by truck is 35–50 miles.

 As of 2012, the NYNJ system moves approximately 1,500 rail cars across the harbor per year.
 Port Authority officials suggested that the system can transport as many as 25,000 cars annually.
 NYNJ replaced two EMD GP38-2 with three low-emission locomotives from Knoxville Locomotive Works in Tennessee for $5 million.
 As of July 2015, the system had moved about 4900 rail cars year-to-date.